navsterrr/mobile-qa/README.md

     mvn clean
     ```

-3. In src/test/resources/com/teamsnap/first.conf.json, replace ```username``` and ```access key``` values with the ones sent to you via the google doc.
+3. In the first.conf.json, replace ```username``` and ```access key``` values with the ones sent to you via the Google Document.

-4. Open the appium inspector and select Browserstack as the Cloud Provider.
+4. Open the Appium Inspector and select Browserstack as the Cloud Provider.

-5. Enter the browserstack username and access key (same values that you adjusted in step 2)

-6. In desired capabilities, set the platformName, deviceName, and app. (hint: you can find the app path in the first.conf.json file)
+5. Enter the Browserstack username and access key (same values that you adjusted in step 3) and set the desired capabilities (hint: you can find the app path in the first.conf.json file)

-7. Start the Appium Inspector session and go through the steps of a user logging into the TeamSnap app.
-Make sure to copy down the element names to use for your test case.
-The username and password for the TeamSnap app were sent to you via the google doc.
+6. Start the Appium Inspector session and go through the steps of a user logging into the TeamSnap app.
+The username and password for the TeamSnap app were sent to you via the Google document.

-8. Write out your test case to log into the TeamSnap app in src/test/java/com/teamsnap/AppTest.java.
+7. Write out your test case to log into the TeamSnap app in AppTest.java.
 There is a spot called:   ```/* Write your test steps here */```

-9. Run your test!
+8. Run your test!
 Here are two options:

     Using Maven: ```mvn test -P first```